Full disclosure: starting your own freelance business is hard work.

 For instance, if a potential client stumbles across my website, blog or social media channels, they’re much more likely to remember “Dream Scribe” than my common-sounding name “Katie Davies.”
 Am I right?

 Once you have your name nailed, create a logo that you can use on your invoices and marketing materials.
+Try a logo maker like Graphic Springs.

 Why?
 Well, it builds business associations and shows your sincerity.